 Source: MAUSD "Shape the Future" post

-When the district began pushing consolidation, Starksboro organized.
-They showed up at every board meeting, challenged the district to present data, and made their position clear through democratic process.
-On May 10, 2022, Starksboro voted unanimously to pursue conditional withdrawal from MAUSD — contingent on the proposed MAUSD/ANWSD merger passing.
-Bristol, Monkton, and New Haven ratified Starksboro's right on August 9, 2022.
-When voters in both districts rejected the merger by more than 2-to-1, Robinson Elementary was protected.
-Starksboro never had to leave the district.
+When the school board began pushing consolidation, Starksboro organized.
+They showed up at every board meeting, challenged the board to present data, and made their position clear through democratic process.
+On May 10, 2022, Starksboro held a special vote with 221 residents in attendance — and voted unanimously to pursue withdrawal from MAUSD in order to protect Robinson Elementary.
+The withdrawal then required approval from the other member towns.
+In New Haven, the vote failed by just two individual votes, stopping the withdrawal.

 "Monkton stands with Starksboro in demanding factual analysis and democratic process before any permanent change to our community schools.
 You are joining a community of seasoned advocates.
 The consolidation can only take place if a town votes to close the school.
 Starksboro has shown they stand by their community school.
 Monkton can too."Starksboro Save Our Schools →

-Before any community is asked to close its school, these five questions need clear, public, fact-based answers from the MAUSD school board.
+Help find the cost savings — explore and contribute to the ideas catalog →Before any community is asked to close its school, these five questions need clear, public, fact-based answers from the MAUSD school board.

 MAUSD's public record already includes a November 2020 NESDEC Facility Best Use Study, several 2021 community updates, and a New Solutions K-12 review of five community proposals — commissioned to the tune of $95K.
 MAUSD's own summary says it did not recommend a best option.
 Then came the TruexCullins Facilities Evaluation in September 2024 — which found MAUSD's buildings are in better overall condition than most Vermont schools, and does not recommend closing any school.